-When Nathan Engels, an "extreme couponer," buys groceries, he boasts of his 90% discount (Jervis, 2011).
+When Nathan Engels, an "extreme couponer," buys groceries, he boasts of his 90% discount (Jervis 2011).
 Though hyperfrugal shoppers have risen to prominence through reality television, gleeful frugality is as old as bartering and commerce.
 The Bible records how ancient buyers disparaged products as a bargaining tool, and then bragged about their acquisition to others (Proverbs 20:14).
 Nonthrifty people, by contrast, do not enjoy frugal practices.
 Instead, they may feel self-conscious when asking for a discount, whipping out a stack of coupons, or perusing a thrift store.
 Frugal shoppers, on the other hand, are happier precisely because they obtain such a rush out of scavenging for bargains and saving money.

-Shoppers can be classified on the spendthrift-tightwad scale according to the pain they feel when spending money (Rick et al., 2008).
+Shoppers can be classified on the spendthrift-tightwad scale according to the pain they feel when spending money (Rick et al. 2008).
 Spendthrifts feel less purchasing pain.
 They are captivated by the prize and not dissuaded by the price.
 They buy more luxuries, break more budgets, and carry more debt.
 By contrast, tightwads are oversensitive to the pain of paying, and desperately avoid spending, even on what they need or might enjoy.
-Frugal shoppers are like tightwads-they also spend less-but for an entirely different reason: Whereas pain motivates a tightwad, the thrill of saving drives a frugal shopper (De Young, 1996; Jin & Sternquist, 2004; Rick et al., 2008).
+Frugal shoppers are like tightwads-they also spend less-but for an entirely different reason: while pain motivates a tightwad, the thrill of saving drives a frugal shopper (De Young 1996; Jin and Sternquist 2004; Rick et al. 2008).
 Misers mope, but savers smile.

-Frugal shoppers describe saving money as "a hobby," "a treasure hunt," or "playing a game" (Bardhi & Arnould, 2005).
-They enjoy searching for good deals (Babin, Darden, & Griffin, 1994; Mano & Elliott, 1997; Price, Feick, & Guskey-Federouch, 1988; Schindler, 1989) and describe stumbling upon a one-of-a-kind bargain as "thrilling" and "surprising" (Bardhi, 2003; Wergin, 2009).
+Frugal shoppers describe saving money as "a hobby," "a treasure hunt," or "playing a game" (Bardhi and Arnould 2005).
+They enjoy searching for good deals (Babin et al. 1994; Mano and Elliott 1997; Price et al. 1988; Schindler 1989) and describe stumbling upon a one-of-a-kind bargain as "thrilling" and "surprising" (Bardhi 2003; Wergin 2009).
 Unlike a tightwad, they can enjoy spending money on trivial pleasures.
 But unlike a spendthrift, they are deliberate and controlled in their extravagance.
-Frugal shoppers can indulge their fantasies precisely because they spend so carefully everywhere else (Bardhi & Arnould, 2005).
-Because they also carry less debt, they feel freer than consumers with highly leveraged lifestyles (Bernthal, Crockett, & Rose, 2005).
-Ironically (and distressingly), spendthrifts find saving money more painful than spending it (Rick, 2008).
+Frugal shoppers can indulge their fantasies precisely because they spend so carefully everywhere else (Bardhi and Arnould 2005).
+Because they also carry less debt, they feel freer than consumers with highly leveraged lifestyles (Bernthal et al. 2005).
+Ironically (and distressingly), spendthrifts find saving money more painful than spending it (Rick 2008).
 To a spendthrift, every penny saved is a lost consumption opportunity-a meal that cannot be ordered or a gadget that cannot be acquired.
 Tightwads also do not find spending to be especially enjoyable.
 They find all spending painful, and thus holding on to money is simply the least painful option.